Pregnancy and Childbirth Psychologist

 Pregnancy and Birth Psychologist

-Birth Psychologist is recognized worldwide as a necessary support during prenatal (before birth) and perinatal (at birth) psychological phases.
-The field of pregnancy and birth psychology is widely chosen around the world, though it is not well known in our country.
+Birth Psychologist In all countries around the world, prenatal (before birth) and perinatal (during birth) periods are recognized as processes that require psychological support.
+The field of pregnancy and birth psychology is widely preferred globally, although it is still not well known in our country.

-Birth psychotherapy is a field that evaluates the psychology of the expectant mother, especially due to hormonal changes during pregnancy, and also the fetus's psychology.
-Pregnancy can be a challenging process for the mother-to-be.
-Receiving psychological support during this time makes birth and postpartum easier.
+Birth psychotherapy is a field in which the psychological state of the expectant mother and especially the psychology of the fetus are evaluated in relation to hormonal changes during pregnancy.
+Pregnancy can be a challenging process for the expectant mother.
+Receiving psychological support during this period helps ease both the birth and the postpartum process.

-Areas Supported by the Pregnancy and Birth Psychologist
+Areas Where a Pregnancy and Birth Psychologist Provides Support

 - Psychological preparation for pregnancy before conception

-- Healing fears and anxieties related to pregnancy and birth
+- Managing fears and anxieties related to pregnancy and childbirth

 - Fear of childbirth